 Previous to 1999, the F-350 (it wasn't called the Super Duty yet) was visually virtually indistinguishable from the F-150.
 However, with available muscle that included a 7.3-liter V8 and the PowerStroke turbodiesel, it was obviously up to much more demanding towing and hauling tasks.

-If you are looking for newer years, visit our new Ford F-350 Super Duty page.
+If you are looking for older years, visit our used Ford F-350 Super Duty page.